-There are two ways in which the Q Constitution is enforced:
+There are three ways in which the Q Constitution is enforced:

 - With regards to Validator Nodes and Root Nodes, the Q Constitution can be enforced indirectly through "slashing" (i.e. confiscation and redistribution) of the Q Tokens which they have staked.
 Validator Nodes and Root Nodes thus have a very strong economic incentive to comply with the Q Constitution because severe or repeated non-compliance would come at a prohibitively high cost to them.
-This enforcement mechanism works for Validator Nodes even though they do not have an obligation to reveal their identity. - If the identity of a stakeholder (which can be a natural person or an organization) is known, the Q Constitution can be enforced directly via the Q Dispute Resolution mechanism.
+This enforcement mechanism works for Validator Nodes even though they do not have an obligation to reveal their identity. - If the identity of a stakeholder (which can be a natural person or an organization) is known, the Q Constitution can be enforced via the Q Dispute Resolution mechanism.
 This is the case for Root Nodes, but it can also be the case for other Q Stakeholders who voluntarily decide to reveal their identity.
-The Q Dispute Resolution mechanism relies on international private arbitration to enforce the rules of Q, thus linking the Q Blockchain to the off-chain reality of its participants.
+The Q Dispute Resolution mechanism relies on international private arbitration to enforce the rules of Q, thus linking the Q Blockchain to the off-chain reality of its participants. - Q Token Holders as the ultimate owners of the Q system can vote out a Root Node if they are of the opinion that the respective Root Node does not fulfill its obligations to protect the Q Constitution.